 I've been trying to understand why I have to change.
 It's so difficult!
 Sometimes, (like right now) I'd rather revert to my old ways.
 It's so much easier that way.

-At the moment, I can very well sympathize with how Arjuna feels before the great war begins.
+At the moment, I can very well sympathize with how Arjuna of the Bhagavad Gita feels before the great war begins.
 His words express my sentiments, "My limbs sink, my mouth is parched, my body trembles, the hair bristles on my flesh.
 The Magic bow slips from my hand, my skin burns, I cannot stand still, my mind reels."

 I rather not fight this inner battle.
 Why can I not just let things be?
 Why get out of my comfort zone?
 Why struggle?